 The foundation and the research center are the work of Dr. Andrea Marshall & Dr. Simon Pierce, with Andrea focused on manta rays and Simon on whale sharks.

-Every Monday evening in Tofo Andrea Marshall gives a presentation at Casa Barry on her work and on Wednesday’s it is Simon Pierce’s turn to talk about his research on whale sharks.
+When they are in town, Andrea Marshall does the Monday presentation on her work with mantas and on Wednesday’s it is Simon Pierce’s on whale sharks.

-I spent a total of two weeks in Tofo and was lucky enough to arrive over the weekend and caught Andrea’s talk on the Monday night.
+When I was in Tofo a couple of years ago , I was lucky enough to arrive over the weekend and caught Andrea’s talk on the Monday night.

 Frankly I was stunned at what she presented – not only was it factual & interesting, but she also has a great repertoire of one-liners that keep you fully entertained as well as enthralled.